 Hi guys!
 This week’s blog post is all about learning to crochet a cowl and infinity scarf that looks knit.
 I have tried and failed (many times) to learn to knit, but I still love the tight stitching that only knitting can create.
 So if I can crochet an accessory that looks knit, I will do it.
-In this tutorial, we will be using the half double crochet stitch.
+In this knit-like cowl and infinity scarf pattern, we will be using the half double crochet stitch.
 This is a basic stitch that creates beautiful texture, depending on which loop its worked in.
-For most of the pattern, we will be working our half double crochet stitches in the 3rd loop only; but to create definition, we will be breaking up these rows with a row of half double crochet worked normally (in the front and back loops).
-Let’s get started!
+For most of the pattern, we will be working half double crochet stitches in the 3rd loop only.
+However, to add some definition, we’ll break up these rows with a row of half double crochet worked normally (in the front and back loops).
+Let’s dive in!

 My inspiration for these scarves came from my yarn choice.
 A few weeks ago, I found 3 skeins of Brights – I Love this Yarn at the bottom of my yarn stash.
 Not only is this yarn beautiful, it’s also really colorful!
 This is a type of marled yarn that spins 4 colored strands together to create a candy cane effect.
 As you crochet, you will see different shades of pink, blue, purple, green, yellow, orange – basically any color of the rainbow is tucked inside this yarn.
 I chose to use simple stitches – half double crochet worked normally AND in the 3rd loop only – to highlight the beautiful color work in this yarn.
 Is it me, or does this yarn have a bohemian feel to it?